HopeHarrison/PaneRelief/README.md

 The source code is written in LabVIEW 2019, but it was backsaved to LabVIEW 2015 for the package.

-The "Low-Level VI Manipulation" folder is downloaded from: http://flarn2006.dyndns.org/llvim/#downloads published on github here: https://github.com/flarn2006/VILab (it is BSD license)
+The "Low-Level VI Manipulation" folder is downloaded from: http://flarn2006.dyndns.org/llvim/#downloads published on github here: https://github.com/flarn2006/VILab (it is BSD-3-Clause license).